-Assume that Emerging Growth instead decides to sell some of its common stock in Unicorn after hearing the rumor about the Incubus software defect.
+Because it is difficult to execute a short sale in a private transaction, let's assume that Emerging Growth instead decides to sell some of its common stock in Unicorn after hearing the rumor about the Incubus software defect.
 Emerging Growth finds a single buyer for a block representing 2% of the outstanding common stock of Unicorn.
-Because Emerging Growth may have material, non public information about the development software (and is also a 9% equity holder in Unicorn), it asks the buyer to execute a "Big Boy" letter that waives any claims and disclaims reliance on the omission of any material, non-public information.
+Because Emerging Growth may have material, non-public information about the development software (and is also a 9% equity holder in Unicorn), it asks the buyer to execute a "Big Boy" letter that waives any claims and disclaims reliance on the omission of any material, non-public information.
 For the reasons discussed above, the waiver of claims may not have any definitive protective effect.
 However, it may have some protective properties, and it could dissuade the buyer from pursuing legal action.